nikolanan/CppBasics/numbersDivisibleBy5/README.md

-A number larger than 5 must be entered.
-The program finds all numbers bellow that number which are divisble by 5.
+A number - n, larger than 5 must be entered.
+The program finds all numbers less than n which are divisible by 5.

 Sample input: 55